joshleblanc/TinyProgrammer/README.md

 ## Hardware

-TinyProgrammer runs on any Raspberry Pi with a display.
+TinyProgrammer should run on any Raspberry Pi with a display.
 Two tested configurations:

 | | Pi 4 (HDMI) | Pi Zero 2 W (SPI) |
 |---|---|---|